Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Haven't you at times wondered if there was a way to make scratch off tickets?
 Suzy's Sitcom has the recipe and also some great ideas for using the tickets.

 Now you can make chalkboard paint in the exact color that you want.
 Also I like the idea that ATTEMPTING Aloha shows us that it doesn't take a big batch of paint to make a project.

 15. Paper Mache Paste

-This is like the recipe that I've been using when making Old World Santas, but I use salt instead of sugar as a preservative.
-(In my experience it's still best to use the paste within a couple of days, even if you refrigerate it.)
-Find the recipe and project at Mom Always Finds Out.
+In my experience it's still best to use the paste within a couple of days, even if you refrigerate it.
+Find the recipe and project at Red Ted Art.

 16. Glaze for Clay Crafts

 Learn how to make glaze for your air dry clay crafts using glue and varnish.

 17. Bread Dough Clay

 Learn how to make bread dough clay and how to make items from it by going to wikiHow for the recipe and directions.